SAP-samples/teched2022-DA180/exercises/ex5/README.md

 <br>

 ## Exercise 5.3 - Forecast the fuel prices per station <a name="subex3"></a>
-In this section we now want to model a specific fuel price forecast for each gas station in parallel, also known as __segmented forecasting__ approach.
+In this section we now want to __model a specific fuel price forecast for each gas station__ in parallel, also known as __segmented forecasting__ approach.
 As the fuel price time series is not a simple auto-regressive time series, but is dependent on external factors (e.g. holidays) and other (incl. irregular) changepoints we will apply the Additive-Model-Analysis (aka prophet) forecasting method from the [Predictive Analysis Library (PAL)](https://help.sap.com/docs/HANA_CLOUD_DATABASE/319d36de4fd64ac3afbf91b1fb3ce8de/7e78d06c0e504789bcc32256d3f7f871.html?locale=en-US).
 This forecast method can be applied in massive-mode, invoking the segmented execution approach (build forecast models by gas station in parallel).

 __Step 1 - Select the price data for the local region and time range__
 For a more focused analysis, we want to model the forecasts only for the 171 gas stations in the regional area around the SAP headquarters.
+Therefore we __create a HANA dataframe using a complex SQL statement__ (could even be a multi-statement SQL block using this triple quotation approach).

 ````Python
 # Reflect number of service stations in local regrion close to SAP HQ